cityblock/commons-starter-project/README.md

 - get(itemId: string, txn: Transaction) - returns a single item
 - create(input: IItemCreateInput, txn: Transaction) - creates and returns an item
-- edit(itemId: string, item: IItemEditInput, txn: Transaction) - edits an existing item
+- edit(itemId: string, item: IItemEditInput, txn: Transaction) - edits and returns an existing item
-- delete(itemId: string, txn: Transaction) - marks an item as deleted, but does not actually delete it from the database
+- delete(itemId: string, txn: Transaction) - marks an item as deleted and returns it, but does not actually delete it from the database

 Again, be sure to include at least one test per method.
 Finally, make another pull request!
 For your Model data model to be properly typed, you will want to define and import the item interface.